Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### Do I need to manually resolve git conflicts in the Ampli generated code and ampli.json?

-No, if you have git conflicts in any Ampli related files (Ampli generated code or ampli.json), run `ampli pull` and the Ampli CLI will take care of resolving the conflicts automatically.
+No, if you have git conflicts in any Ampli related files (Ampli generated code or ampli.json), run `ampli pull` and the Ampli CLI takes care of resolving the conflicts automatically.

 ### The ampli.json on my git main branch is pointing to an Ampli branch that has already been merged, is that expected?